APehrsson/CI-CD-Nginx/README.md

 ### 3. Perform a Rolling Update

-Run the Ansible playbook to update the deployment:
+Change "selected_version" to your desired version in the playbook and then run the Ansible playbook to update the deployment:

 ```sh
 ansible-playbook deploy-playbook.yml